cambridge-ceu/GitHub-matters/docs/Notes.md

 Web: <https://cli.github.com/>

-This comes handy for numerous tasks, such as authentication, forking a repository to a personal / organizational account.
+This comes handy for numerous tasks, such as authentication, forking a repository to a personal / organizational account, which may be very clumsy.

 An instance is given here, <https://cambridge-ceu.github.io/csd3/systems/setup.html#fn:cli>.